scalameter/scalameter/home/gettingstarted/index.md

 A snippet of code which tests a certain feature or functionality in an application which is known to have previously existed is called a *regression test*.
-Ideally, every feature should have a regression test and developers take a great deal of time to write these.
+Ideally, every feature should have a regression test and developers spend a great deal of time to write these.
 <br/>
 But, is performance not a certain type of functionality too?
 Why not write performance regression as well?